timeplus-io/docs/docs/getting-started.md

 # Getting started

 This tutorial teaches you how to load data into Timeplus and run analytics queries over the data.
 To perform this tutorial, you need an active Timeplus account.
-If you don't have a Timeplus account, send email to `eng@timeplus.io` and request an account.
+If you don't have a Timeplus account, go https://timeplus.com and request an account.

 ## Add Data